Wonderful castles, museums, churches and walks. There’s plenty to see and do in Nafplio:

 This museum in the Main Square has just reopened after rennovation and contains some interesting artifacts from the local area.
 It makes sense visiting the museum if you have visited the ancient sites of Dendra, Tyrins, Midea, Epidavros and The Argive Heraion.

 I particularly liked the 7th Century BC ceremonial masks found at Tiryns.

 The walk to Arvanitia Beach

-Arvanatia Beach has changing facilities but was not that attractive.
+Arvanatia Beach has changing facilities but is not that attractive.
 If you turn inland at the beach you re-enter Nafplio between the castles of Palamidi and Akronafplia.
-You could also continue the walk into the next bay where there is the pretty beach of Karathona.
+You could also continue the walk into the next bay where there is the large sandy beach of Karathona.

 The walk to Karathona Beach from Arvanitia Beach takes about 50 minutes.
 It takes you past some lovely secluded coves which are perfect for a quiet dip away from the crowds.